+'''

-../../sparc/shared/start.S ../../sparc/shared/bspclean.c
+1 ../../sparc/shared/start.S

+'''

-NOTE: In most BSPs, the directory named start340 in the gen68340 BSP would be simply named start or start followed by a BSP designation.
+Note: In most BSPs, the directory named start340 in the gen68340 BSP would be simply named start or start followed by a BSP designation.

 7.2 Required Global Variables

 Although not strictly part of initialization, there are a few global variables assumed to exist by reusable device drivers.
 These global variables should only defined by the BSP when using one of these device drivers.